ppy/osu-wiki/news/2022-08-01-osumonthly-1.md

 This ancient tome is hidden behind a code, the code you seek is everywhere but nowhere at the same time, always in the back of your mind but only breaching the surface at the moment you see it, now... go forth, unveil the secret code, and paste the number in the link, and gain access to this ancient tome!

-The first person to answer it correctly will receive a month of osu!supporter, leave your answer in the comment!
+The first person to answer it correctly will receive a month of osu!supporter, leave your guesses in the comments!

 ## End word

-We wanted to thank the osu! team and the contributors to [osu!(lazer)](https://github.com/ppy/osu), [osu!web](https://github.com/ppy/osu-Web) and [osu! wiki](https://github.com/ppy/osu-wiki) for their hard work on the repositories and the trust thay gave us.
-Huge thanks again to [Nelly](https://osu.ppy.sh/users/4741164) for the osu!catch news bulletin, [fajar13k](https://osu.ppy.sh/users/7100002) for his contribution to the EGTS part, and to [The_Last_Cookie](https://osu.ppy.sh/users/11587828) for his amazing review (a lot of things to correct, right?)!
+Big thanks go out to [Nelly](https://osu.ppy.sh/users/4741164) for the osu!catch news bulletin, [fajar13k](https://osu.ppy.sh/users/7100002) for his contribution to the EGTS part, and to the numerous [osu!wiki](https://github.com/ppy/osu-wiki) contributors whose reviews helped make this article possible.

-If you're interested in seeing the creation process, and the backstages of osu!, please join the [osu!dev server](https://discord.gg/ppy)!
-(Articles from external contributors are welcome)

-While waiting for the next article, we want to thank in advance all of the community members who'll send us messages about subjects you want covered.
-If you have any feedback or thoughts about the osu!monthly, pour it all in the forum [discussion thread](https://osu.ppy.sh/community/forums/topics/1614314)!
+While waiting for the next issue, why not get involved and give us some feedback in the forum [discussion thread](https://osu.ppy.sh/community/forums/topics/1614314)?
+Any topics, comments, article ideas or other suggestions are very welcome, so don't be shy!

-It's a real honour for us to write for you, the community.
-Thanks for reading, and see you soon for the next article, in September! ❤️
+Thanks for reading, we'll see you soon for the next article in September! ❤️

 —Soetch, Blushing, Wowcake, 0x84f & Hubz